hrmnjt/resume/resume.typ

         Sep 2021 - Sep 2023
     ]
 )
-- Led build for central business intelligence platform (internal name: Connect) for MAF which provides insights across market trends, competitive benchmarking and internal business performance
+- Led a team of 10 to build for central business intelligence platform (internal name: Connect) for MAF focusing on internal tooling, market trends, competitive benchmarking and business performance
 - Led build and integration for internal MarTech and AdTech automation product aiming to improve, consolidate and standardize marketing and advertising workflow across MAF's retail ad network
-- *Tech Stack*: Spark, Cube.dev, S3, Vertica, Postgres, Airflow, NodeJS, React, ArgoCD, Kubernetes, AWS
+// - *Tech Stack*: Spark, Cube.dev, S3, Vertica, Postgres, Airflow, NodeJS, React, ArgoCD, Kubernetes, AWS
 // - Leading a talented team of 10 engineers to self-organize, own and implement an active product roadmap.
 Ran a Spotify-inspired agile model to arrange team in tribe and squads - 2 squads building a solutions and 3rd squad implementing a commerical bought software
 // - Become the bridge between BD/Sales and PDT team to translate requirements into solutions; created a culture of writing technical design docs (called ADRs) and drive implementation within reasonable milestones
 // - Balance product delivery with sustaining engineering to ensure code can be maintained over time and iterations.
 Invested `~`30% average bandwidth on reducing technical debt and improving scalability